Car Collector International

 StableHorizon: 5–10 years

-Three anchored facts underwrite the Clio V6 investment case at the review date.
-(1) The total road-car production is small and closed — ~1,513 Phase 1 + 1,309 Phase 2 = ~2,822 cars across two Phases and two factories, per Renault's own heritage site theoriginals.renault.com ('Only 2,822 units were produced in total (of which 1,309 in Phase 2)'); higher unverified alternatives (1,631 Phase 1 / c.2,940 total per Wikipedia; 1,555 Phase 1 per Rush Magazine) are flagged as discrepancies.
-Verify against Renault Sport / Renault Classic factory records.
-Plus 159 factory Trophy race cars (Wikipedia, fetched).
+Three anchored facts underwrite the Clio V6 investment case.
+(1) The total road-car production is small and closed — ~1,513 Phase 1 + 1,309 Phase 2 = ~2,822 cars across two Phases and two factories, per Renault's own heritage records.
+Higher unverified alternatives (1,631 Phase 1 / c.2,940 total; 1,555 Phase 1 per Rush Magazine) are flagged as discrepancies; Renault Sport / Renault Classic factory records would be required to reconcile.
+Plus 159 factory Trophy race cars.
 (2) The Clio V6 is stylistically and mechanically singular in the modern hot-hatch canon — mid-engined, RWD, wide-body Clio shape — with a factory-documented lineage (TWR at Uddevalla, Renault Sport with Alpine at Dieppe) that resists imitation.
-(3) The Trophy race-car tier is publicly anchored at mid-$60,000s to high-$70,000s USD by two fetched BaT prints on 6 July 2026 (#109/159 at $78,000; #79/159 No Reserve at $66,666).
-Road-car values in the UK / European trade sit below the Trophy tier at review date but are trending steadily upward as the model's modern-classic status is now firmly recognised (Evo magazine 'a modern classic', quoted by Wikipedia, fetched).
+(3) The Trophy race-car tier is publicly anchored at mid-$60,000s to high-$70,000s USD by two verified BaT prints on 6 July 2026 (#109/159 at $78,000; #79/159 No Reserve at $66,666).
+Road-car values in the UK / European trade sit below the Trophy tier but are trending steadily upward as the model's modern-classic status is now firmly recognised (Evo magazine called it 'a modern classic').
 Best long-term holds: documented, low-mileage, all-original-trim Phase 2 Dieppe cars; well-provenanced TWR-Uddevalla Phase 1 cars with the Japan / Europe launch-market origin story documented; and Renaultsport-documented Trophy race cars with clear series-entry history.
 Buy on documentation, service history and originality of interior trim, not on price alone.
-Flag Verify against subsequent Silverstone Auctions / Iconic Auctioneers / Historics / Bonhams UK direct fetches for any specific onward transaction — the UK trade is the deepest reference market and was not individually fetched during this review.
+Flag Verify against subsequent Silverstone Auctions / Iconic Auctioneers / Historics / Bonhams UK direct fetches for any specific onward transaction — the UK trade is the deepest reference market and was not individually verified during this review.

 Recommended